yromariogh/curriculum/content/authors/admin/_index.md

 ---

 ## About Me

-I am a Master's student in Systems Engineering at Universidad Industrial de Santander and a dedicated young researcher.
-I graduated Cum Laude from the Systems Engineering program in 2023 at the Universidad Industrial de Santander.
-My undergraduate thesis received the Outstanding Undergraduate Thesis Award.
-In 2023 and 2024, I was awarded the IEEE Signal Processing Society (SPS) Scholarship.
-My research areas include computational imaging, signal processing, and deep learning.
-I am deeply passionate about research, driven by the belief that technology and innovation can create significant positive impacts.
+I am a young researcher at the High Dimensional Signal Processing Group (HDSP) in Colombia, dedicated to advancing the fields of computational imaging, signal processing, and deep learning.
+My work is driven by the conviction that technology and innovation are key levers for positive impact.
+Academically, I have a robust background from the Universidad Industrial de Santander, having completed my Master’s in Systems Engineering in 2025.
+I graduated with high honors from the Systems Engineering undergraduate program in 2023 (Cum Laude), and my thesis was recognized with the Outstanding Undergraduate Thesis Award.
+My academic and research potential has been further recognized by the IEEE Signal Processing Society (SPS) Scholarship in both 2023 and 2024.